-- Non-canonical questions across Slavic.
-In preparation.
+- In preparation.
+Biased questions across Slavic.
 B. Gehrke and R. Simik (eds.), The Semantics of Slavic Languages.
 Language Science Press.

-- The metasemantics of taste: An argument from 'de re' and main-predicate position (with P. Anand).
-Under review in Lingustics and Philosophy.
+- Under review.
+The metasemantics of taste: An argument from 'de re' and main-predicate position (with P. Anand).
+Lingustics and Philosophy.
 Please email for a copy.

 This paper focuses on the interpretation of Predicates of Personal Taste (PPT) in attitude reports.
 As rst noticed by Stephenson (2007b,a), the most prominent reading of embedded PPTs is one where they talk about the attitude holder’s taste judgment.
 As is remarked sometimes (Sæbø 2009; Pearson 2013a), this reading is not the only one: embedded PPTs may also talk about someone else’s, non-local, taste judgment.
 We concentrate precisely on such cases.
 First, we show that non-local judgment is only possible for PPTs used outside main predicate position when the entire DP is read de re.
 Second, we argue that these less-studied data present a problem for a range of theories that deal with PPTs: some of them overgenerate and some undergenerate.
 Out of the currently available theories only ones that bundle judges and worlds together (or have no judges at all) predict the right interpretation.
 The paper thus formulates a constraint that has to be accounted for within any theory of PPTs without taking sides in the ongoing debate on the right analysis of such expressions.

-- The embedding puzzle: Constraints on evidentials in complement clauses.
-Under review in Linguistic Inquiry.
+- Accepted.
+The embedding puzzle: Constraints on evidentials in complement clauses.
+Linguistic Inquiry.
 Please email for a copy.

 Languages vary in whether evidentials can appear in attitudinal complements.
 In some languages, e.g. Georgian (South Caucasian; Boeder 2000), syntactic embedding of evidentials is possible, while in some others, e.g. Abkhaz (Northwest Caucasian; Chirikba 2003), it is not.
 The semantic literature largely views the variation in embeddability of evidentials as evidence for the semantic heterogeneity of evidentiality as a category.
 I show that even though (non-)embeddability is a matter of cross-linguistic variation, it is not a case of genuine semantic variation in evidentiality.
 Drawing on data from Turkish, where evidentials can appear in tensed but not in nominalized complements, I propose that restrictions on embedding of evidentials are due to the syntax of clausal complementation.
 I put forth the following generalization: evidentials are embeddable only in those languages that have such complements that have enough structural space to host them.